AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 * *number of processors available*
 * *seed*

 The parameters shown in the spec file above have been proved to work well for most of the cases, but user can set other values (see `HMMParameters`_ section for more information about how to set optimal parameters).
-Once the hidden Markov model has finished, the most likely genotypes, genotype dosages and genotype probabilities are outputed:
+Once the hidden Markov model has finished, |ai| outputs the most likely genotypes, genotype dosages and genotype probabilities into different files:

 * ``ImputeGenotypes.txt``
 * ``ImputeGenotypesHMM.txt``
 * ``ImputeGenotypesProbabilities.txt``
 * ``GenotypeProbabilities.txt``

-Similar information will also be provided for phasing results and allele probabilities:
+|ai| provides similar information for phasing results and allele probabilities:

 * ``ImputePhase.txt``
 * ``ImputePhaseHMM.txt``